Toluna-IP/tolunaintegratedpaneldocs/dashboard/integrationdetails.md

 ## What is the Flow?

-Within the realms of the ES Offering, there are two kinds of Quotas Toluna uses with its Partners.
-The first is the Standard Quota, similar to our traditional offerings, but with ES-specific parameters.
-The second kind is the Recontact Quota, the definition of which will be explained further below.
-Detailed information on the Standard Flow can be found [here.](/externalsample/standardflow "Standard ES Flow")
+The basic flow of the Dashboard integration is to first use the [Member Management API](/membermanagement/) to register a member with as many attributes as known to the partner.
+Then, the [GetSurveys Call](/dashboard/api/getsurveys.html) will be used to pull a list of surveys for which the member is eligible.
+This list can be used as the discetion of the Partner and may provide varying opportunities upon subsequent calls.